 Scripps Howard Communication Internship program

-The Scripps Howard Communication Internship program began as a way to further communication students’ education with hands-on experience as well as offer additional support to nonprofit organizations in the region where both The E.W.
+The Scripps Howard Communication Internship program began to further communication students’ education with hands-on experience, as well as offer additional support to nonprofit organizations in the region where both The E.W.
 Scripps Company and the Scripps Howard Foundation are headquartered.

 The program has been mutually beneficial for students and nonprofits.
 Students learn new skills and the innerworkings of the nonprofit world from their supervisors.
 In return, students apply what they’ve learned in the classroom – and even enlighten their managers on new forms of media.